SergyeDubovik/LearningJava/MyHometasks.md

 3. Make a method arraycopy in MyString
 4. Find 2 different strings with equal hash
 5. Add to chess castling of king and rook
+6. Come up with my own strategy in Game theory and implement it
 ---

 ---